 According to the Mayo Clinic, "Heavy or high-risk drinking is defined as more than three drinks on any day or more than seven drinks a week for women and for men older than age 65 (that's just one drink a day)."
 For men under the age of 65, heavy drinking is defined as "more than four drinks on any day or more than 14 drinks a week."

 "Alcohol can damage your body's organs and lead to various health concerns.
 For women, this damage happens with lower doses of alcohol, because their bodies have lower water content than men.
 That's why the moderate drinking guidelines for women and men are so different," says Dr. Schneekloth.

 Before you pour another drink, you should probably be aware of those common health effects Dr. Schneekloth is referring to.
-Thats why we reviewed all the information the Mayo Clinic provides on the side effects of drinking alcohol every day.
+This is why we've reviewed all the information the Mayo Clinic provides on the side effects of drinking alcohol every day.
 If any of these symptoms sound familiar, know that it may be time to cut back on booze.
-Read on, and for more on healthy eating, don't miss What Happens To Your Body When You Give Up Alcohol.
+Read on, and for more on healthy eating, don't miss 11 Amazing Side Effects of Eating a Banana Every Day.